Bitronit/api-docs/source/index.html.md

 Here are step-by-step examples of how to send a valid signed payload from the Linux command line using `echo`, `openssl`, and `curl`.

+Query parametered requests' signatures should be calculated in parameters order.

 Key       | Value
 --------- | -----------
 apiKey    | 966304e1-9be0-4d79-a1b0-95d069a7bfaf